Deranged matchings: proofs and conjectures: Introduction

 The latter observation and the enticing similarity between the phenomena (\ref{hat-check-graphs}) and (\ref{kinder}) led the second author to apply the heuristic sketched above to general balanced complete $r$-partite graphs.
 This resulted in the following `linking conjecture', in which we use standard asymptotic tilde-notation.\footnote{Real sequences $(a_n)$ and $(b_n)$ satisfy $a_n\sim b_n$ (as $n\to\infty$) exactly when $\lim_{n\to\infty}(a_n/b_n)=1$.} \begin{conj}[\cite{Kayll2014-Fulbright-prop}] If $r=r(n)\geq 2$ is integer-valued and divides $2n$, and $M$ is a perfect matching in $K_{r \times {2n}/{r}}$, then

 \end{conj}

 The solutions to the Hat-Check and Kindergartner Problems confirm Conjecture~\ref{kayll-conj} for $r=2$ and $r=2n$, respectively.
 In this article, we give further supporting evidence.
 Section~\ref{const-classes-section} verifies Conjecture~\ref{kayll-conj} for $r=3$ and shows that it holds for constant $r\geq 4$ when restricted to certain `nice' perfect matchings $M$.
 Section~\ref{linear-classes-section} settles the conjecture when $r(n)$ is linear in $n$, i.e., when the classes of $K_{r \times {2n}/{r}}$ are of constant size.
+Up to, but not including, Section~\ref{refinement-section}, our presentation is self-contained.
+In that short section, we show how a deep result of McLeod~\cite{McLeod2009} allows us to extend the resolution of Conjecture~\ref{kayll-conj} to cases of $r(n)$ dropping to fractional powers $\Omega(n^{\delta})$ (for fixed positive $\delta<1$).
+Thus, we leave open essentially just the cases of polylogarithmic $r(n)$ (beyond the general constant $r\geq 4$ noted above).